-I have recentlyfound out that Arc property Solicitors have closed.
-They carried out my conveyancing in Crediton for a purchase of a leasehold flat 12 months ago.
-How can I establish that my home is in my name in the name of the previous owner?
+I have justbecome aware that Action Conveyancing have closed.
+They conducted my conveyancing in Crediton for a purchase of a leasehold flat 9 months ago.
+How can I establish that the property is not still registered in the name of the previous owner?

-The quickest method to check if the premises is in your name, you can make a search of the land registry (£3.00).
+The easiest way to check if the property is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Crediton conveyancing specialists.

 I'm purchasing my first flat in Crediton with the aid of help to buy.
 The developers refused to reduce the price so I negotiated five thousand pounds worth of extras instead.
 The property agent advised me not to tell my conveyancer about the extras as it will put at risk my loan with Birmingham Midshires.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.